andreipall/andreipall.github.io/_posts/2025-01-15-how-to-setup-laravel-ownership-and-permissions-on-arch-linux.markdown

 <p>Whichever way you set it up, then you need to give read and write permissions to the webserver for storage, cache and any other directories the webserver needs to upload or write too (depending on your situation), so run the commands from bash above:</p>
 {% highlight bash %}sudo chgrp -R http storage bootstrap/cache sudo chmod -R ug+rwx storage bootstrap/cache{% endhighlight %}
-<p>Now, you&#039;re secure and your website works, AND you can work with the files fairly easily</p>
+<p>Now, you&#039;re secure and your website works, and you can work with the files fairly easily.</p>